joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 See from the demo, after [install vscode-jsx-sfc](https://marketplace.visualstudio.com/items?itemName=joe-sky.vscode-jsx-sfc), click the "Split Editors" button in the upper right corner to automatically process all the components created by `sfc` in the current file:

-- If you do not use render(template) function, it will be split into 2 editors: `component and static`/`styles`.
+- If you do not use render function, it will be split into 2 editors: `component and static`/`styles`.
 In the editor of each category, fold the code of other categories, and each editor will automatically position the cursor to the first line of the part;

-- If you use the render(template) function, it splits into 3 editors: `component and static`/`render(template)`/`styles`;
+- If you use the render function, it splits into 3 editors: `component and static`/`render`/`styles`;

 - If there are multiple components created by `sfc` in a single file, the corresponding part of each component will be fold and the cursor will be positioned to the corresponding part of the first component;